Seawater systems for yachts

 01

-Leaks in bottom valves or connections
+Leaks in bottom valves, joints, or penetration points

 02